pubkey/rxdb/docs-src/replication.md

      */
     replicationIdentifier: 'my-rest-replication-to-https://example.com/api/sync',
     /**
-     * By default it will do an ongoing realtime replicatino.
+     * By default it will do an ongoing realtime replication.
      * By settings live: false the replication will run once until the local state
      * is in sync with the remote state, then it will cancel itself.
      * (optional), default is true.